-6.3 A copy of the letter announcing the President's decision shall be sent to the Appointment and Promotion Committee.
+6.3 A copy of the letter announcing the President's decision shall be sent to the Committee on Library Personnel PolicyAppointment and Promotion Committee.

 7. APPENDICES

 7.1 Sample announcement of initiation of a candidacy for promotion and/or continuing appointment: